Skip to main content

 3. Check the returns policy and warranty

 As we explain in our feature on how to clean a mattress, a bed that’s been properly cared for should last an average of 8-10 years and many brands reflect this by offering a 10-year warranty.
-However, many of the best mattresses in a box, such as the DreamCloud and Nectar, have warranties that can last a whole year – and even a whole lifetime.
+However, many of the best mattresses in a box come with warranties up to 25 years and some such as the DreamCloud and Nectar, boast lifetime warranties.

-Always remember to check the returns policy before you buy too, and don’t buy from a site with a hazy returns policy.
-When buying a mattress from sites such as Amazon, the returns policies can be a lot different to the returns policy of the brand’s official website.
+Always remember to check the returns policy before you buy too.
+Remember, when buying a mattress from sites such as Amazon, the returns policies can be a lot different to the returns policy of the brand’s official website.

 4. Don’t get swayed by the discount alone